 Each year the whole Froebelian School community, including the FPTA, supports designated local, national or international charities and community projects.
-Fundraising is a great way in which the whole school community can work together on a common goal, despite having to remain in our class bubbles, and maintaining this sense of community is very important to us.
+Fundraising is a great way in which the whole school community can work together on a common goal and maintaining this sense of community is very important to us.

 Last year, our charity fundraising efforts were cut short due to the school closure.
-As such, we have decided to continue supporting Yorkshire Air Ambulance for the following academic year – 2020/2021.
+As such, we decided to continue supporting Yorkshire Air Ambulance for the following academic year – 2020/2021.
 Despite the circumstances the whole Froebelian Family came together to raise an outstanding £6024.39.

 In addition to this throughout the year the school supports a number of other charities and community projects including:

 We invite representatives to come and talk to the whole school about their work because we believe that children benefit from a close involvement with the charity.
 This helps them to understand the value of helping others which sits well with the ethos of the school, particularly our original school motto of “Serve and Endeavour”.

 The children are involved in fundraising activity individually, in their forms, houses or as a complete school.
 It helps them remain grounded, and understand how lucky they are to enjoy good health and wellbeing.
 We also ensure that the children develop organisational skills through fundraising; this complements the growth of their social awareness and an appreciation of the value of money, and the effort that goes into earning it.